smartcontractkit/chainlink-testing-framework/framework/examples/myproject/README.md

 This pipeline runs as needed—nightly or before releases—enabling early detection of performance issues across all critical on-chain and off-chain functionality.

+This stage combines performance testing with observability enhancements.
+The team should have fundamental system-level performance tests in place, along with dashboards to monitor product-specific metrics.

 ## Level 4
 The team incorporates chaos engineering practices to test the system’s failure modes.